Azure-Samples/storage-dotnet-circuit-breaker-ha-ra-grs/README.md

 	This is used to modify the response from the service to indicate a failure, so it triggers the failover to secondary.

 2. Add an environment variable called **storageconnectionstring** string to your machine and put your storage connection string as the value.
-Change the `DefaultEndpointsProtocol` value from https to http to ensure Fiddler can intercept the traffic.
+Change the `DefaultEndpointsProtocol` value from **https** to **http** within the connection string to ensure Fiddler can intercept the traffic.
 The account must have RA-GRS enabled, or the sample will fail.

     **Linux**

     ```bash
-    export storageconnectionstring="<yourconnectionstring>"
+    export storageconnectionstring="DefaultEndpointsProtocol=http;AccountName=<mystorageaccount>;AccountKey=<myAccountKey>;EndpointSuffix=core.windows.net"
     ```
     **Windows**

     ```cmd
-    setx storageconnectionstring "<yourconnectionstring>"
+    setx storageconnectionstring "DefaultEndpointsProtocol=http;AccountName=<mystorageaccount>;AccountKey=<myAccountKey>;EndpointSuffix=core.windows.net"
     ```

 3. Run Fiddler.